anaclumos/extracranial/Research/pages/Letter to Mr. Matt Rickard on 2022-12-24.md

 I don't know — perhaps Musk fired too much to rewrite stuff!

 P.S.
-I hope my emails are okay with you!
+I hope my [[Mail|emails]] are okay with you!
 I love thought-invoking posts, and I pay massive attention to the Silicon Valley stories — I have been, and still to this day, loving your posts!

 Best regards,